nginx/unit-docs/source/configuration.rst

           }
       }

-   Here, any IPs from the range will match, except for :samp:`192.0.2.9`.
+   This matches any IPs but limits the acceptable ports:

    .. code-block:: json